CAIDA/submarine-cable-impact-analysis-public/README.md

 ## Brief description of the folders' content
 ### Step 1: Collect candidate IP paths that could have crossed the cable.
+This folder contains the scripts for 2 possible ways for achieving this goal (Method1-Use-Henya-and-Ark-VPs and Method2-Use-RIPE-Atlas-VPs).
+The first method can be used for Ark VPs, while the second can be used for RIPE Atlas probe.

 ### Step 2: Identify router IP interfaces on both sides of the cable.
+To identify the router IP interfaces, you can run the script 1_identify_router_IPs_from_ITDK_data_v2.py.
+The links IPs are listed in Final_list_IPs_RA.txt, and Final_list_IPs_RB.txt

 ### Step 3: Search for comparable historical traceroutes.

 ### Step 4: Annotate collected paths.